+2National Center for Atmospheric Research, Boulder, CO, USA

+3University of Wisconsin-Milwaukee, Milwaukee, WI, USA

-- in terms of the physical parameterizations and dynamical cores employed.
-CCSM4 used CAM4 (Neale et al., 2013), which 10 was known for its improved representation of ENSO and relatively improved representation of the Madden Julian Oscillation (MJO).
-CESM1 used CAM5 (Neale et al., 2010), which is notable for its improved representation of low clouds as well as the first version of CAM to include a microphysics and aerosol model sophisticated enough to be able to simulate cloud-aerosol interactions with reasonable physical fidelity. - 15 The purpose of this paper is to document coupled climate simulations with snapshots of developmental versions of CAM, leading up to CAM6, that will ultimately be used in CESM2.
-More specifically, CAM6 will differ from CAM5 in terms of the use of prognostic precipitation in the microphysics, a four mode aerosol model, and updated ice nucleation schemes.
+The purpose of this paper is to document coupled climate simulations with snapshots of developmental versions of CAM, leading up to CAM6, that will ultimately be used in CESM2.
+More specifically, CAM6 will differ from CAM5 in terms of the use of prognostic precipitation in the microphysics, a four-mode aerosol model, and updated ice nucleation schemes.
 In addition, CAM6 will also replace the boundary layer, shallow convective, and cloud macrophysical parameterizations.
 With such sweeping changes made to the treatment of physical parameterizations, the model development and coupled simulation tests were broken into various subversions to allow for an incremental assessment of physics changes.

-20 - Perhaps the most radical departure from tradition in CAM6, compared to other CMIP5 GCMs and previous versions of CAM, is the treatment of cloud and turbulence physics.
+Perhaps the most radical departure from tradition in CAM6, compared to other CMIP5 global climate models (GCMs) and previous versions of CAM, is the treatment of cloud and turbulence physics.
 Traditionally, most atmospheric GCMs employ "separate" physics parameterizations that are responsible for simulating a particular process.
-CESM2 will contain a version of CAM that will employ the so-called "assumed PDF" method (Golaz et al., 2002; Larson et al., 2002).
-The assumed PDF method is a third - 25 order turbulence closure that is centered around a multi-variate probability density function (PDF) that also serves as a cloud parameterization.
-Oftentimes, the functional form of the PDF is selected to be a double Gaussian, to accommodate the parameterization of stratiform cloud as well as convective clouds.
-Thus, the assumed PDF is often referred to as a "unified" parameterization, meaning that it has the capacity to parameterize various atmospheric processes and regimes (i.e. boundary layer process, warm cloud macrophysics, and shallow convective processes) with one parameterization call. - The last decade has seen the advent of the assumed PDF method used in numerical models, particularly cloud resolving 30 models (CRMs) and GCMs.
-Cheng and Xu (2008), Larson et al. (2012), and Bogenschutz and Krueger (2013) demonstrated that idealized CRM simulations of boundary layer clouds with the assumed PDF method were shown to be much improved when compared to the CRMs with low-order closure turbulence parameterizations.
-Cheng and Xu (2011) were the first to implement the assumed PDF method into a global model, which was the super-parameterized version of the Community - Atmosphere Model (SP-CAM, Khairoutdinov et al. (2005)).
-They showed that in short simulations with prescribed SSTs that 35 the version of SP-CAM with an assumed PDF method implemented in the embedded CRM was able to greatly improve the simulation of marine stratocumulus, which was a persistent problem in the default version of SP-CAM.
+CESM2 will contain a version of CAM that will employ the so-called "assumed probability density function (PDF)" method (Golaz et al., 2002; Larson et al., 2002).
+The assumed PDF method is a third order turbulence closure that is centered around a multivariate PDF that also serves as a cloud parameterization.
+Oftentimes, the functional form of the PDF is selected to be a double Gaussian, to accommodate the parameterization of stratiform clouds as well as convective clouds.
+Thus, the assumed PDF is often referred to as a "unified" parameterization, meaning that it has the capacity to parameterize various atmospheric processes and regimes (i.e., boundary layer process, warm cloud macrophysics, and shallow convective processes) with one parameterization call.